siakaramalegos/responsive-images/index.md

   alt="cute random kitten" />
 ```

-- States display width for a set of media conditions <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Order matters!
-First match is used. <!-- .element: class="fragment fade-in-then-semi-out" -->
-- No media condition for the last one (default for no match) <!-- .element: class="fragment fade-in-then-semi-out" -->
+Note: States display width for a set of media conditions.
+Order matters!
+First match is used.
+No media condition for the last one (default for no match).
+Add analogous CSS.
-- Add analogous CSS <!-- .element: class="fragment fade-in-then-semi-out" -->

-Note: Format is [media condition][space][display width].
-Once again, these are candidates, not commands.
-We are letting the browser choose which file to use ultimately.

 ---